 Our Saturday Practica was launched in 2005.
 Over the years it has become Glasgow’s most popular weekly social tango event, providing the best learning environment in becoming a good tango dancer.
 Since establishing their partnership Sari & Jeff have also organised milongas in several different venues.
-One of them, El Abrazo Milonga at the Centre for Contemporary Arts begun in 2007.
-It has been accepted to be part of CCA's Open Source Programme and takes place monthly on Friday evenings.
+One of them, the El Abrazo Milonga at the Centre for Contemporary Arts begun in 2007, has been accepted as part of the CCA's Open Source Programme and takes place monthly on Friday evenings.

-In 2006 Sari & Jeff organised the first ever tango festival in Scotland realising Jeff’s longstanding dream of having a festival in our hometown.
+In 2006 Sari & Jeff organised the first ever tango festival in Scotland.
 The Glasgow Tango Festival took place annually from 2006 to 2008.
-Sari worked as the Creative Director for the festival, having acquired core funding from the Awards For All and the former Scottish Arts Council.
+Sari worked as Creative Director for the festival, having acquired core funding from Awards For All and the former Scottish Arts Council.
 The funding assured the highest standard of live music for the festival with Tango Real from Berlin alongside workshops and performances conducted by internationally renowned tango teachers.

 As performers, Sari & Jeff have been involved in many public events like the Edinburgh Hogmanay The Dancin’ Show, the Glasgow Subway Festival, the Edinburgh Fringe Festival and the Aye Write!
 Glasgow Book Festival.
 In addition, they have organised a number of special events like the Tango Afternoons in the Kelvingrove Art Gallery and Museum.
 They have also taken tango beyond the dance context by participating in the Glasgow International (GI) with their interactive Tango performance project and most recently performed together with ten other Glasgow Tango Studio dancers in a film (collaboration with Daniel Warren and artist Linder) produced as part of the British Art Show 8 in Edinburgh.